fadhlanhrts/alpha/Readme.txt

 total number of attempts enter the correct password for one of the login accounts and the result will be shown at the server window

+To deploy
+Open two separate CMD/Terminal window on this directory Enter the following command on both window:

+//Change this directory into apache-ant directory export ANT_HOME=~/Downloads/Alpha/apache-ant-1.10.10 export PATH=${PATH}:${ANT_HOME}/bin

+Enter the following command on the first window ant -buildfile $ANT_HOME/bin/buildServer.xml

+Enter the following command on the second window ant -buildfile $ANT_HOME/bin/buildClient.xml

+Follow the instructions on the first part to use the login method